plzRenato/Codeigniter3-Example1/README.md

      , to see all the newspaper articles

-  NOTE: the “news_db” database has to be previously created :
+  NOTE: the “news_db” database has to be previously created (MySQL) :

             Table:  news